BranchTaken/Hemlock/doc/tools/hocc.md

 ```

 A typical solution to this challenge is to require the application to signal end of input to the
 CFSM via a dedicated API.
-However `hocc` uses the same approach as Menhir [^fpottier] and instead
+However Hocc uses the same approach as Menhir [^fpottier] and instead
 proactively (transitively) reduces when the current symbol unambiguously delimits a valid start
 symbol reduction.
 Some start symbols may trivially meet the requirements for proactive reduction,
 e.g. for a grammar which incrementally parses a file comprising newline-separated statements, each